sachagavino/astroMUGS/README.md

-# A code for MUlti-Grain Simulations (MUGS) dedicated to young stellar objects.
+# A full pipeline for MUlti-Grain Simulations (MUGS) of young stellar objects.

-A modular and user-friendly pipeline to couple MHD, radiative transfer, and chemistry simulations.
+A modular and intuitive pipeline to couple multi-grain MHD, radiative transfer, and chemistry simulations.
-The code can convert RADMC3D input/output files to a NAUTILUS friendly format, and vice-versa. astroMUGS is the new version of the library chemdiskpy.
+In the current version, the code converts multi-grain RADMC3D input/output files into a NAUTILUS friendly format, and vice-versa for synthetic line emission maps.
+The pipeline includes ready-to-use sophisticated disk and envelope models to use astroMUGS from scratch.
 In the next release, the pipeline will be based on a combination of [Xarray][1] and [Zarr][2] for a fast and intuitive use.
+Ultimately, the pipeline will also include post-processing of multi-fluid MHD simulations.

 [1]: https://docs.xarray.dev/en/stable/
 [2]: https://zarr.dev/